 What a great year 2016-2017 has been.
 We have had a blast working with amazing freshmen at Loyola University and the University of New Orleans this academic year, and we can’t wait to meet the incoming freshmen class!
 We caught up with UNO’s Michael Fernandez to debrief the year and hear what advice he has to share as a rising sophomore.
 Check out his insights below!

-CB: What made you choose Loyola?
-What are you planning to major in, and why?
+What made you choose UNO?
+What are you planning to major in, or most interested in studying right now, and why?

-CB: What’s the best part of freshman year so far?
+What’s the best part of your freshman year?

-CB: Hundreds of high school seniors across New Orleans are applying to college right now.
+Hundreds of new high school graduates across New Orleans are about to start college in just a few weeks.
 You’re already through that process!
 What advice would you share with them?

 Join in our mission by making a tax-deductible donation today.